cream-project/cream-js/README.md

 It tries to be modular, extendable and keep things simple.

 # cream-js

-Collection of Javascrit files.
+Collection of Javascript files.
 You can use them in any way you like, but they are made with the cream(link) environment in mind.

 They follow a modular approach, inspired by patternlabs atomic design(link).